lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 # Serialization {#sec-serialization}

 This section presents routines for serializing and deserializing composite public keys, private keys (seeds), and signature values to bytes via simple concatenation of the underlying encodings of the component algorithms.
+The functions defined in this section are considered internal implementation detail and are referenced from within the public API definitions in {{sec-sigs}}.

 Deserialization is possible because ML-DSA has fixed-length public keys, private keys (seeds), and signature values as shown in the following table.

 | Algorithm | Public key  | Private key | Signature |